dsmsuite/dsmsuite.github.io/user_guide.md

 System requirements:
 * Windows platform with .NET 4.5.2 framework

 Download the viewer and the analyzer which best suits your needs.
-Optionally download the transformer.
+Optionally you can download the transformer, when needed.

 | Name                   | Description                                        | Download link                                                                       |
 |:-----------------------|:---------------------------------------------------|:------------------------------------------------------------------------------------|